How to Apply for and Use a Credit Card in Singapore

 With increased purchasing power comes great financial responsibility.
 Check out some tips below to help first-time credit card users make better decisions.

-Tips to use your Credit Card wisely
+Tips on How to Use your Credit Card Wisely

 Only spend what you can afford to pay off monthly

 Owning a credit card doesn’t mean you have unlimited money.
 Before you swipe your card, make sure that you have the budget and ability to pay off your monthly credit card bill.
 If possible, use it sparingly and only when needed.

 Pay your monthly bill in full

 As much as possible, pay off your monthly credit card bills in full.
 In the event that you can’t, try to pay as much as you can and meet the minimum payment amount to avoid late payment penalties.
 However, the outstanding balance will still incur high interest rates that may invalidate the rewards or cashbacks you’ve earned for that month.